The Captain's Cove Boardwalk is home to local vendors selling handmade items, socially conscious gifts, souvenirs, and snacks.

 Since the 19th century, Bridgeport has been the center of an active oyster and clam fishing.
 This area remains on of the leading shellfish producers in the Country.
 Berthed at our main commercial dock visitors can watch the vessel “Cultivator” load clams harvested fresh from the waters of the Sound.

-Captain's Cove houses three aviation museums: the First in Flight Museum, the Connecticut Air and Space Center, and Connecticut Corsair.
+Captain's Cove houses two mini aviation museums: the First in Flight Museum and the Connecticut Air and Space Center.

-Founded in 1998 by the late State Senator George “Doc” Gunther, the Connecticut Air & Space Center is a 501(c)(3) charitable corporation dedicated to honoring the pioneers of early aviation, restoring and preserving examples of the aircraft they flew, and educating current and future generations about Connecticut’s unique aviation heritage.
-The Connecticut Air and Space Center, located in Stratford, displays photos and archives at Captain’s Cove on the weekends during the summer months from 12-5pm on the Boardwalk.
+Founded in 1998 by the late State Senator George “Doc” Gunther, the Connecticut Air & Space Center (CASC) is a 501(c)(3) charitable corporation dedicated to honoring the pioneers of early aviation, restoring and preserving examples of the aircraft they flew, and educating current and future generations about Connecticut’s unique aviation heritage.
+The Connecticut Air and Space Center, located in Stratford, displays over 15 aircraft, numerous exhibits, and original artifacts.
+The CASC has a "mini museum" located at Captain’s Cove, and is open on the weekends during the summer months from 12-5pm on the Boardwalk.

 Take a tour of historic Black Rock Harbor aboard the Chief, a 45 foot Navy launch boat.
 Learn about local history, culture, and wildlife from Captain Bruce Williams on this guided tour.
 The tour is given on Sundays from mid-July through August and lasts 45 minutes.
 Please call ahead on the Sunday that you plan to take the tour to confirm that the boat will be going out that day.
 Tickets can be purchased in the main marina office.
 The prices are $10 for adults, $9 for seniors, and $6 for kids.